freedomw1987/codeigniter-restful/README.md

 To Build up the Doctrine model, please defined the table in the application/models/model

-For DAL which is only for SQL editing, can look application/models/dal/chatroom_dal.php
+Files in application/models/dal which is only for SQL editing, example:(application/models/dal/chatroom_dal.php)

-application/models/bll is for the logical layout.
+Files in application/models/bll is for the logical layout. example:(application/models/dal/chatroom_dal.php)